imarc/ops/README.md

 - You are using a language that isn't PHP.

 With a little configuration, Ops allows you to run a custom container beside the shared services.
 Ops' `project` subcommands deal with project specific compose commands.
-Running `ops project start` within a project directory will load a `ops-compose.yml` file.
-The compose files that are loaded can be configured with the `OPS_COMPOSE_FILE` option.
+Running `ops link` within a project directory will load a `ops-compose.yml` file.

+By linking a project, its containers will respond to with `ops start` and `ops stop` commands.

+To unlink a project and remove its container run `ops unlink` within a project directory.

 Here is a generic ops-compose.yml file: